What is the National Salt Reduction Initiative?

 This project will fund a nutritionist to help the organization develop nutrition standards that will be implemented through on-site training with food preparation staff.
 The ultimate goal is for all food staff to be able to prepare healthy, low fat and low sodium menus.

 This project will fund the creation of mobile food markets to be used in underserved areas of the city.
 Farmers will sell fruits and vegetables near public schools and low-income housing areas.
 Eduational materials and resources will be provided to promote low salt diets that are high in consumption of fresh fruits and vegetables.

 The Partnership Transportation Management Association of Montgomery County (PTMA)

 This initiative will implement a Bike Share program among multiple municipalities in the Upper Perk region and expand the mobility education program to include a new defensive walking course for adults.

 Quiet Creek Herb Farm & School of Country Living, Inc

 Brookville, Jefferson & Clarion Counties

-This project will fund the "Grow Up Great with Flex" program to educate teachers on how to integrate material about healthy choices into their curriculum, incorporate health choices into the school's food service program the child's home setting.
+This project will fund the "Grow Up Great with Flex" program to educate teachers on how to integrate materials about healthy choices into their curriculum, incorporate health choices into the school's food service program and the child's home setting.